 Based on these findings, architectural solutions were designed to mitigate noise sources on the new unit, including locating family lounges and elevators separate from patient care areas, providing sound barriers between all patient walls, locating ice machines and printing devices in rooms, and using acoustic materials above corridor charting stations.
 Behavioral and operational strategies were also recommended to help implement a Culture of Quiet.
 Vinyl flooring was ultimately selected, which reduced the need for daily vacuuming among other benefits.

 A year after occupancy of the new unit, Kahler Slater completed the post occupancy phase of the Sound Study, which included submission to St. Mary’s Hospital’s Institutional Review Board.
 The process is very intensive to ensure patient privacy is protected during the research.
 This phase including 30 hours of field observations in which sound levels were measured and 96 sound sources were observed.
 Sound levels and sources were compared to the levels and sources of the existing unit.
 They had different acuity levels, which was a limitation of the study, however there was a reduction in noise occurrences in three of the highest sound sources from the first study: noises related to the elevators, the ice machine and the vacuum.
-HCAHPS scores are currently 13.5% above the national average in quietness at night at St. Mary’s Hospital.
+HCAHPS scores are currently 13.5% above the "Quiet and Night" national average.